Positioning Yourself for Business School, Part 2: The Non-Financier

 Some people make a big fuss over undergraduate GPA and GMAT scores, but if you’re applying to top schools, they don’t matter that much – past a certain point.

 Almost everyone applying to these schools has relatively good grades (3.5 range or over) and GMAT scores (over 700).
 The average is already quite high, so having perfect grades and GMAT scores is not enough to set you apart.

 It’s like technical questions in investment banking interviews – getting them right puts you in the running, but you’ll never get an offer based solely on your technical know-how.
 They’re used to weed out applicants rather than to decide who gets offers.

 As long as you have grades and scores that put you on par with everyone else applying, your admission chances come down to essays, recommendations, and your “story” – not specific numbers.

 So the only way scores and grades matter is if yours are not on par with everyone else’s – in which case you do have a problem.

 Aiming Lower Than the Top

 We’ve been focused on the top schools, where competition is tough and where admissions rates are likely to be at all-time lows in the near future.

-And if you’re interested only in finance or consulting, there’s no point in aiming lower than the top: most firms don’t recruit much at programs outside the top 10 – so you definitely want to get into a top 10 business school.
+And if you’re interested only in finance or consulting, there’s no point in aiming lower than the top: most firms don’t recruit much at programs outside the top 10.

 But that doesn’t apply to everyone – maybe you’re older and more experienced, and you’re interested in changing careers or going back for other purposes.
 If you’re after the experience rather than the recruiting opportunities, you don’t need to get into the top programs in the world.